Preparing for the future - changes to Chartered Status and Registration FAQs

 I am about to commence my PPP, what does this mean for me?

+We recommend that you consider enrolling on the new Chartered Programme instead.
 You can choose to undertake your PPP, professional interview and professional exam, if appropriate, before June 2020 and gain the EHRB CoR.
+We strongly recommend that completed PPPs are submitted before the end of 2019.

 I am enrolled on an accredited degree course which will finish after June 2020.
 What should I do?